cjdbarlow/Part-One/excitable_cells.md

 * The concentrations of negative ions are reversed relative to positive ions

 ##Action Potential
-Excitable cells can respond to a stimulus by a change in membrane potential.
-This may happen chemically (ACh receptors causing Na<sup>+</sup> channels to open), or physically (pressure receptors physically deforming and opening Na<sup>+</sup> channels).
+Excitable cells can respond to a stimulus by a changing their membrane potential.
+This may be mediated:
+* Chemically
+e.g. ACh receptors causing Na<sup>+</sup> channels to open.
+* Physically
+Pressure receptors physically deforming and opening Na<sup>+</sup> channels.

-Each stimulus will result in an increase in Na<sup>+</sup> permeability and increase (i.e. make less negative) membrane potential.
-If several stimuli, or a large enough stimuli raise the membrane potential above the **threshold potential**, then an action potential will be generated.
-This is due to **fast Na<sup>+</sup> channels**, which are known as **voltage-gated** channels as then open at a **membrane potential** of **-55mV**.
-This creates the **all-or-nothing** response - stimuli below the threshold potential do not generate an action potential, whilst stimuli above it do not affect the magnitude of it - the positive feedback of the fast sodium channels take over.
+* Stimulating an excitable cell increases Na<sup>+</sup> permeability
+This increases (i.e. makes less negative) membrane potential
+* If several stimuli, or a large enough stimuli raises the membrane potential above the **threshold potential**, then an action potential will be generated
+* This is due to **fast Na<sup>+</sup> channels**
+    * Also known as **voltage-gated** Na<sup>+</sup> channels
+    * Open when **membrane potential** exceeds **threshold potential**
+    Threshold potential is typically -55mV.
+    * Fast sodium channels generate the **all-or-nothing** response:
+        * Stimuli below the threshold potential do not generate an action potential
+        * Stimuli above threshold potential generate an action potential
+        The size of the stimulus does not affect the magnitude of the action potential, as this is determined by the fast sodium channels.

 ###Key Players in the Action Potential
 Fast Na<sup>+</sup> channels are responsible for depolarisation.
 They exist in three states:
 * Closed
 Impermeable to Na<sup>+</sup>.
 * Open
 Permeable to Na<sup>+</sup>.
-Occurs when the membrane potential reaches -55mV.
+Occurs when the membrane potential reaches threshold potential.
+    * Different voltage-gated channels may have slightly different opening (threshold) potentials
 * Inactivated
 Impermeble to Na<sup>+</sup>.
 Occurs shortly after the open state, and lasts until the membrane potential falls below -50mV.

+Voltage-gated K<sup>+</sup> channels:
+* Are vital for repolarisation
+* **Open slowly** with depolarisation
-Voltage-gated K<sup>+</sup> channels are vital for repolarisation.
-They **open slowly** with depolarisation, increasing potassium permeability and reducing membrane potential.
+This increases potassium permeability and reduces membrane potential.

 ###Phases of the Action Potential
 1. Rising Phase